 On April 13, 2012, the Company formed a wholly-owned subsidiary, GSV Capital Lending, LLC ("GCL"), a Delaware limited liability company, which will originate portfolio loan investments within the state of California.
-An application for a California lender license was submitted by GCL to the California Department of Corporations and GCL is awaiting receipt of its license from the State.
+An application for a California lender license was submitted by GCL to the California Department of Corporations.
+GCL received approval of the license from the California Department of Corporations effective August 14, 2013.

-On November 28, 2012, the Company formed wholly-owned subsidiaries, GSVC AE Holdings, Inc. ("GAE"), GSVC AV Holdings, Inc. ("GAV"), GSVC NG Holdings, Inc. ("GNG"), GSVC SW Holdings, Inc. ("GSW") and GSVC WS Holdings, Inc. ("GWS") (collectively the "GSVC Holdings"), all Delaware corporations, to hold portfolio investments.
+On November 28, 2012, the Company formed wholly-owned subsidiaries, GSVC AE Holdings, Inc. ("GAE"), GSVC AV Holdings, Inc. ("GAV"), GSVC NG Holdings, Inc. ("GNG"), GSVC SW Holdings, Inc. ("GSW") and GSVC WS Holdings, Inc. ("GWS").
+On July 12, 2013, the Company formed a wholly-owned subsidiary, SPNPM Holdings LLC ("SPNPM").
+On August 13, 2013, the Company formed a wholly-owned subsidiary, GSVC SVDS Holdings, Inc. ("SVDS").
+Collectively, these entities are known as the "GSVC Holdings", all Delaware corporations, formed to hold portfolio investments.